Leo1003/cjail/README.md

 - long long **rlim_fsize**: Limit the maximum file size(KB) of a file that can be created.
 Set to 0 to disable this limit.
 - long long **rlim_proc**: Limit the maximum processes can be created.
 Set to 0 to disable this limit.
 - long long **rlim_stack**: Limit the maximum size(KB) of the stack of the process.
 Set to 0 to disable this limit.
-- timeval* **lim_time**: Limit the running time.
+- timeval **lim_time**: Limit the running time.
 If the time is exceeded, all of the processes in the namespace will be killed.
+Set to zero to disable this feature.
 - char* **cgroup_root**: Change the cgroup filesystem root path(outside the chroot jail).
 Default: "/sys/fs/cgroup"
 - long long **cg_rss**: Limit the maximum size(KB) of memory of the cgroup.
 Set to 0 to disable this limit.